 Hashtags on Tumblr help people with visual disabilities.
 If content is tagged with #captioned or #uncaptioned, a user with blindness or other visual disability can simply click on the hashtag and interact with all of the captioned content.
 They can alternatively filter out all uncaptioned content.

-Twitter has AI-captioning for images, however, it is up to the individual user sharing the content to turn on this setting.
+X has AI-captioning for images; however, it is up to the individual user sharing the content to turn on this setting.
 Their accessibility features page discusses available support for people with visual, auditory, mobility, and cognitive disabilities.
-The Twitter Accessibility profile, @TwitterA11y, posts accessibility industry news and company accessibility updates.
+The X Accessibility profile, @XA11y, posts accessibility industry news and company accessibility updates.

 Google-owned YouTube is compatible with screen readers.
 They have an accessibility page detailing how to use YouTube with a screen reader.
 Their app accessibility page provides instructions on how to search, upload, and delete videos on Androids, iPhones, and iPads.
 Their accessibility features allow creators of all abilities the chance to succeed on the platform.
 For example, Molly Burke, an influencer with blindness, has nearly 2 million subscribers.
 Tommy Edison, a content creator with blindness, has channels that share his film reviews and his podcast with his nearly 750,000 combined subscribers.

 Do your part to make social media more accessible.